KyleOndy/kyleondy.com/provider/pages/hire.markdown

 I am looking for a positive company culture as much, if not more than he needs a challenging problem domain.
 I like to solve difficult and unconventional problems along with motivated small teams.

+## Where

-I currently happily reside in the Central NJ / NYC Area.
+I happily reside in the Central NJ / NYC Area.
 I would prefer a job not tied to an office, but I am open to work within a reasonable commute of my geographic area.
 At this time I **am not** willing to relocate.

-# About Me
+## About Me

-I loath inefficiencies, particularly easily eliminated inefficiencies.
-I find great satisfaction increasing productivity via automation.
+I find great satisfaction increasing productivity via automation, both for saving resources, and for documentation via automation.
+I have recently fallen hard for functional programming am try to apply the concepts I am learning to problems at hand.

+Working with short iteration and feedback cycles is integral to my productivity.
+Testing, scripting, and automation allow my to close the feedback loop effectively solve problems.

-# What I am Looking For
+## What I am Looking For

 * Competitive compensation
 * Interesting and technical problem domain